fh-pyinstrument

 How to use the stand-alone @instrument decorator

-If you want to temporarily use fh-pyinstrument on an isolated route handler, the @instrument decorator can be used:
+If you want to temporarily use fh-pyinstrument on an isolated route handler, the @instrument decorator can be used.
+This triggers on any call to the affected route, isn’t triggered by the `?profile=1” query value.

 @rt